OpenMDAO/OpenMDAO-Framework/docs/dev-guide/intro.rst

 Before you can do any development work on OpenMDAO, you'll need a copy of the source code.
-The source repository for the OpenMDAO project is available on Launchpad.
+The source repository for the OpenMDAO project is available on :term:`Launchpad`.
 You can get a copy of the repository as follows:

 ::